LindaSt/BT-graph-creation/README.md

        - `radius-x`: connect elements in radius X (in mikrometer)
        - `to-X-nn`: connect to k closest elements where X is the number of neighbours
        - `to-all`: connect to all elements
+     - `--fully-connected`: supersedes the `--edge-definition*`.
+Following options:
-     - `--fully-connected`: make a fully connected graph (supersedes the `--edge-definition...`)
+       - `all`: fully connected graph
+       - `lymphocytes`: only the lymphocytes are fully connected
+       - `tumorbuds`: only the tumorbuds are fully connected
      - `--output-folder`: path to where output folder should be created
    - **Output**:
-     - Folder with one gxl file per hotspot, which contains the graph (same structure as the gxl files from the IAM Graph Databse)
+     - Folder with one gxl file per hotspot, which contains the graph (same structure as the gxl files from the IAM Graph Databse).
+       The graphs are not pre-processed (features are not normalized, x,y coordinates are not centered)!

 ### Convert endpoints to dataset split (cxl files)
 1. `make-endpoint-json.py`: sets up json dictionary based on an excel file